zammad/zammad-documentation/migration/zendesk.rst

 from Zendesk
 ************

-Sorry, this still needs to be added :-(

-Do you want to contribute to the Zammad documentation?

-Open a new GitHub pull request at https://github.com/zammad/zammad-documentation with your changes.
+.. note:: **🙀 Incomplete documentation**

+   Sorry, but this documentation part is missing.
+   We will add this part later, but can't tell when yet.

+   Please feel welcome to provide a pull request if you find spare time!